 The jobs are out there—more jobs than there are qualified people.
 Every day we see an article somewhere about a new kind of cyber attack, and we need smart people to help solve these problems.

 “Although my clients are usually large enterprises, the people I’m really protecting are the average user or customer who have no say in how their private information is processed and stored,” Ryan says.
 “If I can prevent a data breach, or interrupt one in progress, I really am saving someone’s livelihood and dreams.”

 It was Professor Victor Fay-Wolfe, a recognized expert in digital forensics, who laid the foundation for URI’s leadership in the field back in 2004 when the Department of Computer Science established its Digital Forensics Center.
-Since then, URI has hosted two national cyber security symposia (the third is/was May 2, 2013), attracted over $1 million in research grants, and created a growing program in cyber security instruction, including an undergraduate minor in Digital Forensics and Cyber Security, as well as two graduate certificates.
+Since then, URI has hosted three national cyber security symposia, attracted over $1 million in research grants, and created a growing program in cyber security instruction, including undergraduate minors in cyber security and digital forensics as well as two graduate certificates.

 “We want to continue to grow our program,” says Professor Fay-Wolfe.
 “We ‘re developing new courses and eventually new degrees.
 The field is really taking off, and we are in a good position to be a leader.”
 And that’s what’s happening.
 In 2012, URI’s innovation and leadership in the field was confirmed when the National Security Agency and the Department of Homeland Security named the University a National Center of Academic Excellence in Information Assurance Education.